“The fragrance of a thousand flowers”

 What makes Beautiful so, well, beautiful, is the big bouquet of white flowers at its heart.
 Grojsman has cleverly created an abstract bouquet that isn’t easily identifiable as a single flower.
 Rose, tuberose, lily, muguet, jasmine and ylang-ylang each play a part, adding something of their own (spice and dust from the rose, sweet rubbery petals from the tuberose, light salty indole from the lily, green stems from the jasmine and hot camphor from the ylang-ylang) to the bouquet.
 It is euphoric in its beauty, complex in its structure and wonderful in its effect.

 It may sound like that Beautiful is a bit too much with lots going on, and it definitely is a strong perfume with a distinct signature, but the heady sweetness of the florals is tempered by the warmth of a chypre base.
 Beautiful isn’t a chypre in the same way that Mitsouko is a chypre, it’s much lighter and floral, but it does have a good degree of moss and patchouli in the base.
 A touch of sweet tobacco livens things up and prevents the base from becoming to dark and heavy.
 Beautiful lasts for hours and the sweetness of the florals mixed with the warmth of the base is really something to behold.

 I have read many reviews of Beautiful, in which the author has commented on how it now smells dated, I’m afraid that I have to respectfully disagree.
-I adore Beautiful, both on a sentimental and olfactory level.
+I adore Beautiful.
 It is a timeless perfume, it will never smell old, it will never smell out of date or out of fashion, it will simply always be ‘Beautiful’.